 About the safefood Knowledge Network

-Since it was established in 1999, safefood has promoted the awareness and knowledge of food safety all across the island.
-To facilitate this, the Knowledge Network programme was launched in 2011.
-Its aim was to encourage collaboration and facilitate greater knowledge sharing by those involved in all parts of the food supply chain.
+Since it was established in 1999, safefood has proactively promoted awareness and knowledge of food safety all across the island of Ireland.
+To facilitate this, the Knowledge Network programme was launched in 2011, and its aim was to encourage collaboration and facilitate greater knowledge sharing by those involved along all parts of the food supply chain.

-The Knowledge Network has evolved over the years – for example, in 2016, safefood first assembled a group of experts from industry, research and public health.
-It helped to guide the Knowledge Network activities and advised on topics such as training and supports, new services for members and insights around food safety risks.
+The Knowledge Network has evolved over the years – for example, in 2016, safefood first assembled a group of experts from industry, research and public health, which helped to guide our Network activities and advised on topics such as training and supports, new services for members and insights around food safety risks.

-In 2019 the Knowledge Network stepped into a new era, building on the achievements of the 2016-2019 programme.
-The new programme will cover a wide variety of food safety areas as well as broader topics which may impact on food safety, such as trade and economic issues, climate change and sustainability.
+The present 3-year programme of the Knowledge Network (2019-22) has built upon the achievements of previous programmes and now covers a wide variety of food safety areas as well as broader topics which may impact on food safety, such as trade and economic issues, climate change and sustainability.
 These elements are also reflected in the expertise of our current Expert Group.

-- To raise awareness and provide opportunities for the sharing and learning of best practice food safety knowledge on the island of Ireland
+1. To raise awareness and provide opportunities for the sharing and learning of best practice food safety knowledge on the island of Ireland;

-- To further develop multi-disciplinary and cross-jurisdictional working relationships between food safety professionals operating across food production, academia and other public bodies-based sectors
+2. To further develop multi-disciplinary and cross-jurisdictional working relationships between food safety professionals operating across food production, academia and other public bodies-based sectors;

-- To provide an accessible source of expertise for safefood with a view to exploring existing concerns, identifying emerging issues in food safety and enhancing its in-house evidence base
+3. To provide an accessible source of expertise for safefood with a view to exploring existing concerns, identifying emerging issues in food safety and enhancing its in-house evidence base;

-- To promote cooperation, collaboration and synergies between professionals in the food safety arena throughout the island of Ireland
+4. To promote cooperation, collaboration and synergies between professionals in the food safety arena throughout the whole island of Ireland